What Does Raised Toilet Seat Mean ?

 At the back of the seat there is a small lip which sticks out and slots under the rim of the bowl of your toilet, and once it is in place you push down the front of the seat and secure the front locking mechanism.

-The heights of the seats will vary depending on the brand from 4 – 5 inches.
+The heights of the seats will vary depending on the brand, from 4 to 5 inches.

 Most of these seats have armrests, some are adjustable and others are also removable.